Skip to content

 Campus Security Authorities (CSAs)

-Campus Security Authority (CSA) is a Clery-specific term that encompasses four groups of individuals and organization associated with the institution.
+Campus Security Authority (CSA) is a Clery-specific term that encompasses four groups of individuals and organizations associated with the institution.

 Clery Act Policies

-Southwest Minnesota State University shall comply with the requirements of the Clery Campus Safety Act and this policy is intended to inform and guide members of the campus community concerning duties, rights, and responsibilities they or SMSU may have in connection with the Clery Act.
+SMSU shall comply with the requirements of the Clery Campus Safety Act.
+This policy is intended to inform and guide members of the campus community concerning the duties, rights, and responsibilities they or SMSU may have in connection with the Clery Act.

 Daily Crime & Fire Log

-The purpose of the Daily Crime and Fire Log is to record all criminal incidents, alleged criminal incidents, and fire incidents that are reported to SMSU Public Safety or received by SMSU Public Safety from an outside source.
+The purpose of the Daily Crime and Fire Log is to record all criminal incidents, alleged criminal incidents, and fire incidents that are reported to University Public Safety or received by University Public Safety from an outside source.